Privacy Policy

 - California (CCPA/CPRA): rights to know/access, correct, delete, and opt out of certain data uses; right to limit use of sensitive personal information where applicable; non-discrimination for exercising rights.

-- Canada (PIPEDA): rights to access and challenge accuracy, and to withdraw consent subject to legal/contractual restrictions and reasonable notice.
+- Canada (PIPEDA and Quebec’s Law 25): rights to access and challenge accuracy, and to withdraw consent subject to legal/contractual restrictions and reasonable notice; for Quebec residents, additional rights to data portability and to be informed of automated processing.

 - Australia (APPs): rights to access and correction; complaints may be submitted to us and, if unresolved, to the Office of the Australian Information Commissioner.